Taroa Airfield

 The garrison had an extensive road network serviced by over 70 vehicles.
 Between Feb.
 1942 - Aug.
 1945, US aircraft dropped 3,543 tons of bombs and US ships fired 453 tons of shells at Taroa.
 While the first attacks were carrier-based and irregular, daily attacks were started after Majuro and Kwajalein had fallen to the US forces.

 At the same time, all supply lines to Taroa were cut off, and the Japanese garrison was left to starve.
 Of the originally 3097 strong Japanese garrison (1772 Navy, 368 Army, 957 civilians) only 1041 (34%) survived.
 Several Marshallese were also killed.
 The survivor rate for Maloelap is the worst of all bases in the Marshalls.
 Death occurred from air raids, diseases, accidents, and suicides, but mainly from starvation.
-The Japanese evacuated on February 5, 1944.
+On February 5, 1944 the Japanese evacuated.

 Today

-Recovered by John Sterling, later sold to Imperial War Museum
+Salvaged by John Sterling during 1991, later sold to Imperial War Museum

-Recovered by John Sterling, used in restoration of A6M3 3318.
+Salvaged by John Sterling, used in restoration of A6M3 3318

 A6M Zero